“He betook himself through fear to Sīhāgiri

 The first authenticated use of the name "Sīhāgiri" (meaning Lion Mountain) occurs in the Culavamsa written in the 12th century nearly 800 hundred years after Sigiriya was abandoned as the royal capital.
 The Culavamsa also refers to Kasyapa's palace as looking like Alakamanda.

-So we can only say with certainty that the area was known as Sigiriya from about the 12th century AD.
+Therefore we can only say with certainty that the area was known as Sigiriya from about the 12th century AD.

 The proper pronunciation of this name is see-gee-ree-yah.